vipyan/Twimba-Twitter-clone/README.md

 *   **Local Storage:** The `localStorage` API is used to persist tweet data across browser sessions.
 * **UUID:** The `uuid` library is used to create unique id's for each tweet and reply.

+## Deployment

+You can view the live deployment of this project here: https://spontaneous-strudel-a26d7d.netlify.app/

 ## Future Improvements

 *   **User Authentication:** Implement user login/registration.